-Nominees: Mon Oncle d’Amérique, Atlantic City, Aakrosh, Confidence, Airplane, Coal Miner's Daughter, The Elephant Man, Kagemusha, Raging Bull, The Shining, Pixote
+Nominees: Mon Oncle d’Amérique, Atlantic City, Aakrosh, Confidence, Airplane, The Elephant Man, Kagemusha, Raging Bull, The Shining, Pixote

 Oscars pick: Ordinary People